 The problem is that with the intensity comes extra side effects like stinging and redness.
 There’s also an even more intense treatment called photodynamic therapy where a photosensitising agent like methyl aminolevulinate is applied to the skin beforehand, but this has more intense side effects as well.

 Two – at home.
 The do it yourself method is confirmed to be successful, since in our promising study above the blue light was self-applied.
 Home blue light devices have are less intense but this also produces less side effects like irritation and peeling (none were observed in the study).

 First there’s table top blue light machines.
 You situate them on your desk and expose your face for 10 to 15 minutes daily, keeping your face in close contact to the light.
 Secondly, you can buy a light mask which blasts your face as you wear it.

 These machines are pricy, costing $200 to $350.
 On the other hand, you don’t have to make repeated $40 visits to a clinic and the device is yours.
+For example, Baby Quasar MD Blue is sturdy enough to last for 200 years if the manufacturer is accurate.
 Blue light, red light, or blue/red combinations are available.
 New products are emerging constantly; this is far from a dead market.